-Anaerobic digestion is in-truth an unhelpful name for the basic age-old natural process that produces renewable energy as heat and biogas, plus natural crop fertilizer.
-Some even think it is a human stomach complaint!
-Read on and we will dispel any misconceptions you may hold!
+Anaerobic digestion (AD) is in-truth an unhelpful name for the basic age-old natural process that produces renewable energy as heat and biogas, and natural crop fertilizer.
+That is basic anaerobic digestion, and how the AD (or fermentation) process works.

 A common challenge faced by many is getting to grips in their mind what the Anaerobic Digestion Basics of how it works.